The Legal System of the Kingdom of Bahrain (Bahrain)

 - 8. Sources

 Bahrain (meaning “two-seas” in Arabic) is an island situated east of the Kingdom of Saudi Arabia in the Arabian Gulf; Bahrain is connected to the Kingdom of Saudi Arabia by a causeway (a mere fifteen-minute drive away).
-And although Bahrain is small in relative geographical size (the third smallest nation in Asia), Bahrain punches above its weight in the region in terms of economic, social, and political reform.
+Although Bahrain is small in relative geographical size (the third smallest nation in Asia), Bahrain punches above its weight in the region in terms of economic, social, and political reform.
 The capital is Manama.

-Previously being a protectorate of Great Britain, Bahrain gained independence in 1971.
-The Al Khalifa family is the constitutional monarch of Bahrain and Al Khalifa led the first post-oil economy in the Gulf.
+Previously a protectorate of Great Britain, Bahrain gained independence in 1971.
+The Al Khalifa family is the constitutional monarch of Bahrain, and Al Khalifa led the first post-oil economy in the Gulf.
 Since the late 20th Century, Bahrain has invested in the infrastructure, education, healthcare, housing, banking, and tourism sectors.
 The World Bank recognizes Bahrain as a high-income economy.

 This paper addresses the separation of powers between the King, the Legislature, the Judiciary, and the Executive Branch and provides an overview of the development of the country.

 The King of Bahrain enjoys an array of powers.
-He is the head of state and the protector of the legality of the government and the supremacy of the constitution and law; in this regard he appoints the prime minister, his council, and the advisory council of the legislative branch.
-He can dissolve parliament upon royal decree, and he alone ratifies laws.
-He is the decider on matters of foreign policy, he appoints diplomatic servants in other states and international organizations, and he ratifies international treaties.
-The king is the Supreme Commander of the Armed Forces, where he is empowered with the ability to declare war to defend the kingdom.
+He is the head of state and the protector of the legality of the government and the supremacy of the Constitution and law; in this regard, he appoints the Prime Minister, his Council, and the Advisory Council of the legislative branch.
+He can dissolve Parliament upon royal decree, and he alone ratifies laws.
+He is the decider on matters of foreign policy.
+He appoints diplomatic servants in other states and international organizations, and he ratifies international treaties.
+The King is the Supreme Commander of the Armed Forces, where he is empowered with the ability to declare war to defend the kingdom.
 Moreover, his influence in the judiciary is reflected in his chair at the Higher Judicial Council, his appointment of judges, and his ability to grant royal amnesty to individuals.

-With reference to checks and balances borne from the ideas of Montesquieu’s separation of powers, the legislative branch in Bahrain has some power in holding the government accountable.
+Concerning the checks and balances borne from the ideas of Montesquieu’s separation of powers, the legislative branch in Bahrain has some power in holding the government accountable.
 Parliament may submit written biddings to the government on public matters, and the government must respond within six months.
 In the case that the government cannot comply with the same, it must state the reasons for noncompliance.
 Moreover, upon the request of at least five members of Parliament, a topic regarding government policy may be submitted for interpellation.

-The Civil Courts have jurisdiction on civil, commercial (with specialist judicial committees for labor disputes and rent disputes), and administrative disputes, along with personal affairs regarding non-Muslims.
+The Civil Courts have jurisdiction over civil, commercial (with specialist judicial committees for labor disputes and rent disputes), and administrative disputes, along with personal affairs regarding non-Muslims.
 The Shari’a Courts hear cases regarding family law and Islamic personal affairs (including inheritance).
 The highest appellate court that lies atop each division of the judiciary is the Court of Cassation (Supreme Court).
-The ministries and other public bodies do not enjoy immunity and any concerned person before the judiciary can petition any decision or order.
+The ministries and other public bodies do not enjoy immunity, and any concerned person before the judiciary can petition any decision or order.

-The executive government is comprised of the Council of Ministers appointed by the king.
-Each minister is in charge of his designated governmental body, i.e. ministry, which is responsible for the execution of certain governmental policies independently, or in collaboration with other agencies.
-The Council of Ministers is led by the prime minister who ensures the execution of their various functions, supervises performance, and coordinates between the ministries for a coherent government.
+The executive government is comprised of the Council of Ministers appointed by the King.
+Each minister is in charge of his designated governmental body, i.e. ministry, which is responsible for the execution of certain governmental policies independently or in collaboration with other agencies.
+The Council of Ministers is led by the Prime Minister who ensures the execution of their various functions, supervises performance, and coordinates between the ministries for a coherent government.
 The deliberations of the Council of Ministers are secret, and the King may attend and chair its meetings.
-Ministers are entitled to pass ministerial orders as regulations to the laws passed by the Legislative branch.
+Ministers are entitled to pass ministerial orders as regulations to the laws passed by the legislative branch.

 6.2.
 Development (Women’s Rights)

 The Customs Affairs Directorate (CAD) is responsible for regulating and supervising the flow of goods into and out of Bahrain.
 It is a subordinate body of the Ministry of Interior, which is the nation’s public safety and law enforcement institution.
 Bahraini laws, Gulf Cooperation Council (GCC) laws, and international agreements regulate the CAD.
 Bahrain is a member of the World Trade Organization’s agreements of Rule of Origin and Trade Facilitation, the Harmonized System Convention, and the Istanbul Temporary Admission Convention.
-The objective of the CAD is to facilitate business and trade, while protecting the nation from detrimental goods.
-There are limited restrictions on imports, of which, weapons, narcotic substances, and drones are examples.
+The objective of the CAD is to facilitate business and trade while protecting the nation from detrimental goods.
+There are limited restrictions on imports, of which weapons, narcotic substances, and drones are examples.

 The economic system established by Bahrain has been regarded as one of the most prosperous in the region.
 The Central Bank of Bahrain (CBB) operates as the implementer of monetary policy, the regulator of the banking sector, and the government’s fiscal manager.
 The CBB was set up in 1973, shortly after Bahrain had gained independence from the UK.
-It is governed by the Central Bank of Bahrain and Financial Institutions Law 2006, which modernized and simplified preceding legislation on financial services.
-Furthermore, it fully addressed penalties on statutory offences, such as insider trading, and expands the CBB’s powers in regulating the market.
+It is governed by the Central Bank of Bahrain and the Financial Institutions Law 2006, which modernized and simplified preceding legislation on financial services.
+Furthermore, it fully addressed penalties on statutory offenses, such as insider trading, and expanded the CBB’s powers in regulating the market.
 The CBB has issued a series of comprehensive rulebooks that govern banks and other licensees.
-This ensures that its licensees conduct business according to ideal standards that meet the Basel Accords.
+This ensures that its licensees conduct business according to the ideal standards that meet the Basel Accords.
 The local currency of Bahrain is the Bahraini dinar (BHD), which is pegged to the United States Dollar (USD); the conversion rate is 0.376 BHD = 1 USD.

 6.5.2.
 The Economic Development Board